Skip to main content

 Mount Mawson and Mount Field

 A scenic drive from Hobart, Mount Field National Park becomes a snowy paradise in the Off Season.
 Towering peaks, ancient rainforests, and spectacular waterfalls set the scene for winter activities in the wild.
 Mount Mawson, a ski resort in the park, is the perfect spot to try skiing, snowboarding or frolicking in the snow.
 After a day of action, unwind nearby at Fern Mt Field, a charming 100-year-old cottage.
-If you’re visiting during the Off Season, take an invigorating cold plunge in the Tyenna River and snap a selfie with the supplied camera to unlock an exclusive indulgence kit filled with local and winter-inspired treats.
+Lounge by the fire with a book or movie, soak in the outdoor bath, stroll along the Tyenna River and, if you're brave, take an invigorating cold plunge.

 Ben Lomond

 Keen to hit the slopes?
 Head to Ben Lomond National Park, just 60km east of Launceston.
 Here, you can ski, snowboard and enjoy family-friendly winter activities like sledding, snowball fights and snowman building – it’s perfect for a family winter holiday.
-Ben Lomond Snow Sports has got you covered with gear rentals, lessons, and mountain shuttles, plus a cosy cabin stay with Tasmanian wine, dinner and dessert.
-Or, retreat to Ben Lomond Alpine Resort and snuggle up by the fire with a hot chocolate, whisky and s’mores.
-On 12 July, don’t miss the Christmas in July Extravaganza which transforms Ben Lomond Base into a winter wonderland complete with merry festivities.
+Ben Lomond Snow Sports has got you covered with gear rentals, lessons, and mountain shuttles.
+Settle into a cosy cabin stay on the slopes or retreat to Ben Lomond Alpine Resort and snuggle up by the fire with a warm drink.

 Cradle Mountain

 Cradle Mountain rises from the shores of Dove Lake like a giant against the skyline.
-Warm up on a winter hiking adventure – the myriad alpine tracks offer something for walkers of all levels.
+Warm up on one of the myriad short, family-friendly winter walks – ensure you're well-prepared for alpine walking.
 Admire the views at Dove Lake Lookout or paddle across the serene waters on a kayak tour.
-Come face to face with Tasmanian devils at the Devils@Cradle sanctuary, where their after-dark experience lets you witness an eye-opening devil feeding while you snack on tasty Tassie dessert treats.
-Stay nearby at Cradle Mountain Hotel, one of many Cradle Mountain accommodation options, and take advantage of the hotel’s winter package including meals, park passes, wine and more.
+Come face to face with Tasmanian devils at the Devils@Cradle sanctuary.
+Stay nearby at Cradle Mountain Hotel, one of many Cradle Mountain accommodation options.
 You’ll find all the ingredients you need for an alpine escape.

 Winter wildlife watching